andrewcooke/simple-crypt/README.md

 # read the password from the user (without displaying it)
 password = getpass("password: ")

-# read the (single line) message we will encrypt
+# read the (single line) plaintext we will encrypt
 print("message: ")
 message = stdin.readline()

-# encrypt the message.  we explicitly convert to bytes first (optional)
+# encrypt the plaintext.  we explicitly convert to bytes first (optional)
-encrypted = encrypt(password, message.encode('utf8'))
+ciphertext = encrypt(password, message.encode('utf8'))

-# the encrypted message is bytes, so we display it as a hex string
+# the ciphertext plaintext is bytes, so we display it as a hex string
-print("encrypted message: %s" % hexlify(encrypted))
+print("ciphertext: %s" % hexlify(ciphertext))

-# now decrypt the message (using the same salt and password)
+# now decrypt the plaintext (using the same salt and password)
-decrypted = decrypt(password, encrypted)
+plaintext = decrypt(password, ciphertext)

-# the decrypted message is bytes, but we can convert it back to a string
+# the decrypted plaintext is bytes, but we can convert it back to a string
-print("decrypted message: %s" % decrypted)
+print("plaintext: %s" % plaintext)
-print("decrypted string: %s" % decrypted.decode('utf8'))
+print("plaintext as string: %s" % plaintext.decode('utf8'))
 ```

 Which, when run, produces something like the following (the actual encrypted